How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Low-Risk Professions with the Best Rates

-Nurses and Healthcare Professionals also tend to qualify for profession-based discounts.
+Nurses and Healthcare Professionals also qualify for profession-based discounts.
 Registered nurses, physical therapists, and occupational therapists are viewed as responsible, detail-oriented professionals.
-Farmers/Mid-Century offers discounts up to 18% for licensed physicians and dentists and around 12% for RNs and similar roles in states where it's permitted.
-For a deeper look at how nurses specifically can maximize their savings, see our car insurance guide for nurses.
+Farmers/Mid-Century Insurance in California offers approximately 12% off for registered nurses and certain other health professionals.
+Major carriers like Liberty Mutual (through the American Nurses Association affinity program), GEICO, Progressive, and State Farm all offer occupation or affinity group discounts to qualifying healthcare workers.
+For a deeper look at how nurses can maximize their savings, see our dedicated car insurance guide for nurses.

 Engineers, Scientists, and CPAs round out the top tier.
-These roles are associated with analytical, risk-aware personalities — traits that insurers believe translate into cautious driving behavior.
-Farmers offers discounts up to 18% for engineers and architects (even for degree holders who are no longer actively practicing), while CPAs and librarians may qualify for discounts around 12% with select carriers.
+These roles are associated with analytical, risk-aware personalities — traits insurers believe translate into cautious driving behavior.
+Farmers/Mid-Century Insurance in California offers up to 18% off for those with a qualifying bachelor's degree in engineering, math, or science — even if they currently work in another field.
+CPAs and accountants may qualify for affinity group discounts of up to 10–18% with select carriers.
+Understanding how car insurance discounts stack can help you combine occupation savings with other programs for maximum benefit.

 Pros

-• Teachers can qualify for up to 18% occupation discounts
+• Teachers can qualify for meaningful occupation-based discounts

 • Healthcare workers benefit from profession-based rate reductions